muon-protocol/muon-events-subscriber/README.md

 ```
 $ npm install
-$ npm run subscribe # Runs the subsriber service that loads data from redis pubsub queue and save into MongoDB
+$ npm run subscribe # Runs the subscriber service that loads data from redis pubsub queue and save into MongoDB

 $ npm start # Runs the web service